krish-rm/quant-trading-basics/README.md

 6. **Investment/Asset Management Quant** - Develops models to optimize portfolios and minimize risk in asset management firms.
 7. **Research Quant** - Focuses on developing new methods and techniques for quantitative trading.

-## Programming Languages Used by Quant Traders
+## Programming Languages used by Quant Traders
 Programming is a critical skill for quantitative traders, as it allows them to implement, test, and optimize their strategies.
 Below are some of the key programming languages used by quants:

 - **Python:** Widely used due to its simplicity, flexibility, and powerful data analysis libraries.